Far-right politics in Ukraine: Russian disinformation

-Despite the fact that far-right parties in Ukraine have been unpopular with the electorate and received less support than far-right parties in other European countries, the Russian government and media started to label Ukraine a "fascist state" following the Orange Revolution in 2004.
-The subject of the far right's alleged influence in Ukraine became especially politicized during the 2014 Revolution of Dignity when small radical groups received disproportionate media attention not only in Russia but also in the West.
-The impact of these organizations on Ukrainian politics and society has been greatly exaggerated in Russian state media and also in some West European media.
-Media coverage has been focused largely on Right Sector and on Svoboda, whose members stand accused of killing four national guardsmen using hand grenades during a rally outside Ukrainian parliament in August 2015.
+Even though far-right parties in Ukraine have been unpopular with the electorate and received less votes than far-right parties in other European countries, the Russian government and media started to label Ukraine a "fascist state" following the Orange Revolution in 2004.
+Russian president Vladimir Putin called the 2014 Revolution of Dignity a "coup" by Ukrainian "Nationalists, neo-Nazis, Russophobes and anti-Semites", claiming that they had taken over Ukraine.
+Small radical groups such as Right Sector were involved in the revolution, and received disproportionate media attention not only in Russia but also in the West.
+The influence of these organizations in Ukraine has been greatly exaggerated in Russian state media and also in some Western media.
+These groups have protested against the government, and in August 2015, a Right Sector member killed three National Guardsmen with a grenade during a riot outside Ukraine's parliament.

-Russian president Vladimir Putin used the pretext of "denazification" to launch the Russian invasion of Ukraine in 2022, falsely claiming that the Ukrainian government were neo-Nazis.
+Russian president Putin used the pretext of "denazification" to launch the Russian invasion of Ukraine in 2022, falsely claiming that the Ukrainian government were neo-Nazis.
 Russian state-owned news agency RIA Novosti published an article by Timofey Sergeytsev, "What Russia should do with Ukraine", where he argued that Ukraine and Ukrainian national identity must be wiped out, because he claimed most Ukrainians are at least "passive Nazis".
+Russian neo-fascist Aleksandr Dugin wrote that "Denazification means complete eradication of Russophobia in Ukraine".
+Dugin argued that only Russia should be allowed to define "Ukrainian Nazism", in the same way that Jews are allowed to define antisemitism.

-These allegations of Nazism are widely rejected as untrue and part of a Russian disinformation campaign to justify the invasion, with many pointing out that Ukrainian President Volodymyr Zelenskyy is Jewish and had relatives who were victims of the Holocaust.
+These allegations of Nazism are widely rejected as untrue and part of a Russian disinformation campaign to justify the invasion, with many pointing out that Ukrainian president Volodymyr Zelenskyy is Jewish and had relatives who were victims of the Holocaust.
+Article 24 of Ukraine's Constitution states: "There shall be no privileges or restrictions based on race, colour of skin, political, religious and other beliefs, sex, ethnic and social origin".
+Nazi and Communist symbols are banned in Ukraine.
 Some of the world's leading historians of Nazism and the Holocaust put out a statement rejecting Putin's claims, which was signed by hundreds of other historians and scholars of the subject.
 It says:

 "We strongly reject the Russian government's ... equation of the Ukrainian state with the Nazi regime to justify its unprovoked aggression.
 This rhetoric is factually wrong, morally repugnant and deeply offensive to the memory of millions of victims of Nazism and those who courageously fought against it".

 The authors say that Ukraine "has right-wing extremists and violent xenophobic groups" like any country, but "none of this justifies the Russian aggression and the gross mischaracterization of Ukraine".
 The Auschwitz-Birkenau State Museum, the US Holocaust Memorial Museum and Yad Vashem condemned Putin's abuse of Holocaust history.
 Ukrainian Jews likewise rejected claims of Ukraine being a neo-Nazi state.